 Get a Library Card

-Patrons of all ages can apply for a card.
-To receive a card you will need identification with your current address, such as a driver’s license, a piece of cancelled mail, a bank statement, or a bill with your current address.
+To apply for a library card, you will need identification that shows your current address, such as a driver’s license, a piece of cancelled mail, a bank statement, or a utility bill.

 You also have the option of registering for an e-card by completing this registration form.
-Your e-card will allow you to place holds on print books, CDs, and DVDs.
+Your e-card will allow you to place holds on library materials and museum passes.
 To borrow items from the library and access Plymouth research databases (including those with e-books and magazines), you will need to upgrade to a permanent card when you visit.

 The default PIN for all library cards is OCLN (not case sensitive).
-If you wish to renew or place items on hold by logging into your account, for privacy reasons you may want to change your PIN, which can be done by logging into your account and choosing the “Personal Information” tab, which will show the menu option to “Change PIN.”
-If you forget your PIN, you can call us at 508-830-4250 and we can re-set it for you.
+For privacy reasons you may want to change your PIN, which can be done by logging into your account and choosing the “Personal Information” tab, which will show the menu option to “Change PIN.”

 The replacement fee for a lost card is $2.00.